Latest New Jersey exchange updates

 For 2019, insurers in New Jersey again added the cost of CSR to on-exchange silver plans, and state regulators in New Jersey encouraged insurers to offer separate off-exchange-only plans that didn’t have the cost of CSR added to their premiums.

 Adding the cost of CSR to silver plan premiums ends up protecting the majority of enrollees, particularly if the cost of CSR is only added to on-exchange plans an insurers offer separate (cheaper) off-exchange silver plans.
 Premium subsidies end up being larger than they would otherwise have been, since the subsidies are based on the cost of the second-lowest-cost silver plan.
-80 percent of New Jersey exchange enrollees receive premium subsidies, and those enrollees were protected from the brunt of the rate increases in 2018 (as noted above, average rates decreased for 2019).
+78 percent of New Jersey exchange enrollees receive premium subsidies.
+Those enrollees were protected from the brunt of the rate increases in 2018 (as noted above, average rates decreased for 2019).
 Premium subsidy recipients who picked bronze or gold plans likely found that their net premiums decreased for 2018, as the larger subsidies based on higher silver plan premiums can be applied to plans at other metal levels, despite the fact that the other metal levels don’t have the cost of CSR added to their premiums.

 Off-exchange enrollees and unsubsidized exchange enrollees have to pay close attention to their plan choices, however.
 If they want a silver plan, the best bet may be an off-exchange-only silver plan, in order to avoid the CSR cost that has been added to on-exchange silver plans.
 Otherwise, bronze and gold plans could also be a good choice.